paukstelom/IBMassignment/README.md

 ![Azure] ![Terraform] ![Actions] ![Git] ![Docker] ![Bash] ![Redis] ![Next.js] ![Github]

+# IMPORTANT!

+### Azure Redis Cache resource can take 20-40 minutes to deploy.
+In addition to that the, image can also take some time to be pulled into the webapp.
+Please be patient and refresh the website a couple of times to see the app.

 ## Solution and architecture

 ### My solution was to deploy the app to Azure Cloud using Github Actions